 Squirrel or Oak Tree?

-In the previous essay, I talked about the Jeremy Bearimy of business.
+In the previous episode, I talked about the Jeremy Bearimy of business.
 If you're not somebody who watched the TV show, The Good Place, and if you didn't listen to (or read) that episode of Simple Prospering, so that you know what I'm talking about,: It’s a metaphor.

 In the case of the TV show, for the winding looping nature of time.
 And in the essay and podcast episode, more specifically to being self-employed, it is a metaphor for how running your own business is rarely as straightforward as we all think it should be; To expect that there will be plenty of discovery as you deeply listened to both your clients and yourself over the years.